xchacha20-poly1305/anchor/README.md

 | 1       | 2        | 1                  | 0 to 128    | 2          |

 - **Version**: always constant `0x02`
+- **Dns Port**: can be zero, which means server not providing dns port.

 # Credits